okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/password-hook/index.md

 ## Password Inline Hook and Okta Service Mode

 Normally, if your external service responds to Okta indicating that the credentials are valid, Okta saves the password and can authenticate the user independently from then on.
-However, if your Okta org is in read-only mode (see [Okta Service Mode](https://help.okta.com/en/prod/okta_help_CSH.htm#ext_ref_service_op_mode)) at the time the end user signs in, then saving the password isn't possible, and the next time the end user attempts to sign in, the Password Import Inline Hook needs to be called again.
+However, if your Okta org is in a special [service mode](https://help.okta.com/en/prod/okta_help_CSH.htm#ext_ref_service_op_mode)) at the time the end user signs in, then saving the password isn't possible, and the next time the end user attempts to sign in, the Password Import Inline Hook needs to be called again.

 ## Removing Password from Existing User Store